netkowski/SciezkaZdrowia/README.md

 ## Usage
 This project is free to use as long as proper credit is given.
 Please include my name in the credits if you use or modify the game.

-## Contact
-For any questions or feedback, feel free to open an issue or contact me via email: your.email@example.com.

 ---
 **Author:** netko$ki